Jewish exodus from the Muslim world: Afghanistan

-The Afghan Jewish community declined from about 40,000 in the early 20th century to 5,000 by 1934 due to persecution.
+The Afghan Jewish community declined from about 40,000 in the early 20th century to 5000 by 1934 due to persecution.
 Many Afghan Jews fled to Persia, although some came to Palestine.

-In 1929, the Soviet press reported a pogrom in Afghanistan.
+Following the Kazakh famine of 1930–1933, a significant number of Bukharan Jews crossed the border into the Kingdom of Afghanistan as part of the wider famine-related refugee crisis; leaders of the communities petitioned Jewish communities in Europe and the United States for support.
+In total, some 60000 refugees had fled from the Soviet Union and reached Afghanistan.
+In 1932, Mohammed Nadir Shah signed a border treaty with the Soviets in order to prevent asylum seekers from crossing into Afghanistan from Soviet Central Asia.
+Later that year, Afghanistan began deporting Soviet-origin refugees either back to the Soviet Union or to specified territories in China.
+Soviet Jews who were already present in Afghanistan with the intent to flee further south were detained in Kabul, and all Soviet Jews who were apprehended at the border were immediately deported.
+All Soviet citizens, including these Bukharan Jews, were suspected by both the Afghan and British government officials of conducting espionage with the intention to disseminate Bolshevik propaganda.

-In 1933, following the assassination of Mohammed Nadir Shah, King of Afghanistan, Afghan Jews were declared non-citizens and many Jews in Afghanistan were expelled from their homes and robbed of their property.
-Jews continued living in major cities such as Kabul and Herat, under restrictions on work and trade.
+From September 1933, many of these ex-Soviet Jewish refugees in northern Afghanistan were forcibly relocated to major cities such as Kabul and Herat, but continued to live in under restrictions on work and trade.
+Whilst it has been claimed that the November 1933 assassination of Mohammad Nadir Shah made the situation worse, this is likely to have had only limited impact.
 In 1935, the Jewish Telegraph Agency reported that "Ghetto rules" had been imposed on Afghan Jews, requiring them to wear particular clothes, that Jewish women stay out of markets, that no Jews live within certain distances of mosques and that Jews did not ride horses.

 From 1935 to 1941, under Prime Minister Mohammad Hashim Khan (uncle of the King) Germany was the most influential country in Afghanistan.
 The Nazis regarded the Afghans (like the Iranians) as Aryans.
 In 1938, it was reported that Jews were only allowed to work as shoe-polishers.

 Contact with Afghanistan was difficult at this time and with many Jews facing persecution around the world, reports reached the outside world after a delay and were rarely researched thoroughly.

 Jews were allowed to emigrate in 1951 and most moved to Israel and the United States.
 By 1969, some 300 remained, and most of these left after the Soviet invasion of 1979, leaving 10 Afghan Jews in 1996, most of them in Kabul.
 As of 2007, more than 10,000 Jews of Afghan descent were living in Israel and over 200 families of Afghan Jews lived in New York City.